abhijitkadam/goexplorerapp/examples.md

    > go key word with sleep
    > runtime.GoProc

+   > Generate thousands of worker go routines without any effort.
+   Simulate work by time.Sleep
+   Collector routine that reads from channel
+   Use counter over channel to tally count.
+Each routine will signal the channel and collector will add one.
+Measure time

    > - Bank Balance example with 2 go routines.
 One adding 10.
 Another deducting 10. use sync.waitgroup.
 This will be incorrect
    > - Change runtime.GOMAXPROCS(1) to sync however single proc
    > - Revert MAX procs and then use sync Mutex to make it correct
    > - Use channel way to update balance

-   > Generate thousands of go routines without any effort.
-Use counter over channel to tally count.
-Each routine will signal the channel and collector will add one.
-Measure time

 ### 2. util: Doubler
 > Double of uint8